 A statutory declaration is a written statement that a person (the declarant) signs and declares to be true and correct in the presence of an authorised witness.

 As part of making a statutory declaration, it is usual for the declarant to repeat the following words in the presence of the authorised witness: 'I solemnly and sincerely declare that the contents of this declaration are true and correct and that this declaration is signed with my true name and signature.'

 A statutory declaration must also contain a written acknowledgment by the declarant that it is true and correct and is made in the belief that a person making a false declaration is liable to the penalties of perjury.

-For a sample Statutory Declaration form and a full list of persons who may witness a Statutory Declaration please visit the Department of Justice and Regulation
+For a full list of persons who may witness a Statutory Declaration please visit the Department of Justice and Regulation